corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/node/archiving/archiving-setup.md

 You can use Archive service commands to mark archivable items in your vault, archive them, and restore transactions from the archive when necessary.

+{{< note >}}
+Due to its in-memory design, the Archive Service is most effective and efficient for smaller ledgers & frequent archiving events.
+For scenarios that don't fit these constraints, you should consider building your required archiving logic within the application itself. this introduction incluldes advice on steps to [make your CorDapps archive-friendly](#making-archive-friendly-cordapps).
+{{< /note >}}

 The Archive Service consists of the following:

 * [Archive Service CorDapp](#archive-service-cordapp)- which contains the necessary flows to mark and archive transactions.
 * [Archive Service Client Library](../../../../../../../en/platform/corda/4.8/enterprise/node/archiving/archive-library.md) - which provides programmatic access to the archive service, and [exposes relevant APIs](../../../../../../../en/platform/corda/4.8/enterprise/node/archiving/archiving-apis.md).
 * [Archive Service Command Line Interface](../../../../../../../en/platform/corda/4.8/enterprise/node/archiving/archiving-cli.md) - which allows you to perform archiving tasks from the command line.

-It also makes use of the [Application Entity Manager](../../../../../../../en/platform/corda/4.8/enterprise/node/archiving/app-entity-manager.md) - which allows CorDapps to access off-ledger databases using JPA APIs.
+It also makes use of the [Application Entity Manager](app-entity-manager) - which allows CorDapps to access off-ledger databases using JPA APIs.

 {{< note >}}
-The Archiving Service relies on the [Ledger Graph](../../../../../../../en/platform/corda/4.8/enterprise/node/operating/ledger-graph.md)functionality.
+The Archiving Service relies on the [Ledger Graph](../../../../../../../en/platform/corda/4.8/enterprise/node/operating/ledger-graph.md) functionality.
 For the Archiving Service to work correctly, the Ledger Graph must load your entire graph in memory to function.

-This can cause:
+Unless you follow the guide for [making Archive-friendly CorDapps](#making-archive-friendly-cordapps), this can cause:

 * Increased time to run Archiving tasks.
 * Increased JVM heap memory usage while Archiving tasks are being performed.